Jollywatt/typst-fletcher/docs/sections/intro.typ

 == Flexible coordinate grids <flexigrids>

-Fletcher defines a "flexible" coordinate system for creating tabular layouts, visible when the `debug` option of @diagram is on.
+Diagrams are laid out on a _flexible coorginate grid_, visible when the `debug` option of @diagram is on.
-The rows and columns in this coordinate system grow to accommodate the sizes of nodes, like a table:
+The rows and columns in this coordinate system grow to accommodate the sizes of nodes, useful for tabular layouts:

 #example(```typ
 #diagram(